wfwalker/lectionary/README.md

 # Thanks

-* [Árni Hermann](https://github.com/arnihermann) for telling me that there is a function for calculating holidays.
+* ["Guðmundur Bjarni Ólafsson](https://github.com/gudmundur) for the basic module that calculated Icelandic holidays.
-* [Steinar Hugi](https://github.com/steinar) for giving me a python implementation.
+* [Árni Hermann](https://github.com/arnihermann) for telling Guðmundur that there is a function for calculating holidays.
-    "description": "Calculates holidays in a given year, currently only supports Icelandic holidays.", "author": "Guðmundur Bjarni Ólafsson <gudmundur.bjarni@gmail.com>",
+* [Steinar Hugi](https://github.com/steinar) for giving Guðmundur a python implementation.